 - An Introduction to the Old Testament Historical Books, by David Howard, Moody.

-- The ESV Crossway Bible Atlas, by John Currid and David Barrett, Crossway.
+- The Case for Biblical Archaeology, by John Currid, P&R., by John Currid and David Barrett, Crossway.

 - A History of Israel, rev. ed., by Walter Kaiser and Paul Wegner, B & H.

 - From Abraham to Paul: A Biblical Chronology, by Andrew Steinmann, Concordia.